TeamEXR/shutan-dev-wiki/Chapter 2.2.md

 We can hook up binary adders in configurations that let us do Subtraction, Multiplication, and Division.
 Making dedicated circuits for each operations.

 Then we can hook up Input/Output devices to each circuit, making calculators that can do Addition, calculators that can do subtraction, etc. But creating calculators that can do any of the operations above is a bit more tricky.

+[1] You can theoretically design logic math systems with 3 or more values then design logic gates working with said values but the whole design would get so complicated it'd become hard to comprehend in the first place.

+[2] The most efficient way to encode negative binary numbers to positive ones is [Two's complement](https://en.wikipedia.org/wiki/Two%27s_complement)